-Vice President of Marketing & Business Development for United Adult Ministries and Flushing House.
-With over 20 years of experience advocating for older adults and caregivers Nancy was recently honored by NYAHSA for her outstanding dedication to older adults.
-Nancy's leading the expansion of UAM's mission from Queens to Long Island by developing GLC.
-Nancy oversees the building management, through ongoing renovations, as well as developing a sustainable business plan and budget for GLC.
+Nancy manages the GLC building development, through ongoing renovations, as well as the progress towards a sustainable business plan, ongoing budget, and strategic partners.
+Vice President of Marketing & Business Development for United Adult Ministries (UAM) and Flushing House, with over 20 years of experience, Nancy has been honored by NYAHSA for her outstanding dedication to older adults.
+Nancy's leading the expansion of UAM's mission of service from Queens to Long Island through the GLC.
 Nancy has a graduate degree in Aging Services, Leadership, Management and Policy and serves as a board member of the Center for the Woman of New York.

 Glenwood Life Center

-As a former Chemistry teacher, coach, church educator, youth leader, and independent Medicare insurance agent, Bryce has a unique skillset to build intergenerational community.
-Bryce represents United Adult Ministries at GLC by proactively reaching out and connecting the North Shore community to its vetted Aging Services and professional partners.
-Bryce will develop creative opportunities for older adults and caregivers, to overcome isolation, to build community and support at GLC.
+Bryce, "the boots on the ground," creatively invites people to collaborate and become co-creators at GLC.
+Bryce encourages the joyful, intentional, and life-giving culture organically growing within GLC.
+As a former Chemistry teacher, coach, youth leader, and independent Medicare insurance agent, Bryce has a unique skillset to build intergenerational community.
+Bryce represents United Adult Ministries at GLC by developing opportunities for older adults and caregivers, to overcome isolation, build community, grow creatively, and be social across culture and age.
 Being from a family of educators instilled in Bryce the importance of investing in and caring for others.